 The words “I do” are only a quick fix, an answer that clearly masks how she feels but can momentarily end this conversation.
 Sera is not concerned about his drinking habits.
 Ben, at least for the time being, serves as a selfish distraction from her prostitution life.
 Finally, after many years of sorrow, she’s found someone who is “worse off” than she is.
 So what is Sera really saying?
 She’s saying, “No, I do not understand, but who cares, as long as you stay.”

 Subtext in dialogue is the only truth in a character’s speech.
 Subtext is the underlying meaning of the character’s “surface” dialogue, and it can only be achieved when the writer understands the real motivations of their characters.
 Without subtext, your characters are dull.
-You will find, unfortunately, that the audience does not truly understand your characters, which will later force you to add too much exposition dialogue.
+Unfortunately, you will find that the audience does not truly understand your characters, which will later force you to add too much exposition dialogue.

 There is nothing I hate more than watching a TV pilot that shows a married couple sitting on the porch and listening to the husband saying, “Honey, you know we’ve been married for 25 years.”
 Of course she knows!
 But writers feel the need to add information that is not only organic, but also obvious.
-How can a writer ensure that the audience knows the couple have been married for 25 years?
+How can a writer ensure that the audience knows the couple has been married for 25 years?
 It’s simple.
 In your action and description lines, highlight family photos with kids in their later teen years or a wedding photo that is well-worn and faded, with the couple looking dramatically younger.
 And instead of having the couple cuddled hand in hand on the couch like a newlywed bride and groom, show them stretched out on the couch with a bucket of ice cream in between them.
 Add subtle action and description rather than obvious dialogue.
 There is a time for exposition.
-For the most part, every film has expositional dialogue, but the best films take advantage of this at the beginning by communicating key information that the audience must have in order to fully understand the story.
+For the most part, every film has expositional dialogue.
+Still, the best films take advantage of this initially by communicating key information that the audience must have to understand the story fully.
 Remember, it’s always better to show, not tell.

 It was always so embarrassing in film school when we held casting calls.
-It’s bad enough that we can’t pay the actors for their time and that the film will never be seen by an audience, but the fact that we brought these actors in to read one line for a front desk clerk at a hotel (“Thanks for staying with us; come back again”) makes it all the more egregious.
+It’s bad enough that we can’t pay the actors for their time and that an audience will never see the film, but the fact that we brought these actors in to read one line for a front desk clerk at a hotel (“Thanks for staying with us; come back again”) makes it all the more egregious.

 First, you must ask yourself if this scene is even needed.
 If it is, does there really need to be dialogue?
 Can’t the clerk just wave goodbye?
-Try giving the front desk clerk something interesting to say—something that gives the audience a clear understanding of the hotel’s charm, size or personality.
+Try giving the front desk clerk something interesting to say, which provides the audience with a clear understanding of the hotel’s charm, size, or personality.
 You can also use this opportunity to give insight into your protagonist’s personality by having the front desk clerk do something silly or even obnoxious.
 This will allow the audience to see how your protagonist reacts.
 But please, don’t waste an actor’s gas money just to read a generic line by a generic character.

 Commanding a Voice